SayedNadim/Inpainting-Evaluation-Metrics/README.md

 - [ ] IS

 ### Optional
 I have two scripts to generate free-form masks and cellur automata masks for inpainting tasks.
-If you use, please cite the respective authors.
+If you use them, please cite the respective authors.
-- `ca_mask_generation.py` generates [cellular automata masks](https://arxiv.org/abs/2010.01110) and saves the corresponding masks based on mask-ratios.
+- `/mask_generation/ca_mask_generation.py` generates [cellular automata masks](https://arxiv.org/abs/2010.01110) and saves the corresponding masks based on mask-ratios.
-- `ff_mask_generation.py` file generates [free-form masks](https://github.com/JiahuiYu/generative_inpainting) and saves the corresponding masks based on mask-ratios.
+- `/mask_generation/ff_mask_generation.py` file generates [free-form masks](https://github.com/JiahuiYu/generative_inpainting) and saves the corresponding masks based on mask-ratios.

 ### Acknowledgement
 Thank you [PhotoSynthesis Team](https://github.com/photosynthesis-team/piq) for the wonderful implementation of the metrics.